nbw/japan/content/posts/iwate.md

 # Food

 I was able to enjoy very healthy and wonderfully cooked food, mainly by Yumi who is a wonderful chef.
-With the exception of one dinner (burgers!) and one breakfast (aka, using the lefts from burgers).
+With the exception of one dinner that I cooked (burgers!) and one breakfast (aka, using the lefts from burgers).
 We also ate a lot of ramen at local restaurants.
 This region is notably famous for its noodles.

 ![2](/img/9/food/2.jpg)
 ![3](/img/9/food/3.jpg)